 This tutorial is an example of an antibody single-state design experiment.
 The goal of this experiment is to take a previously crystallized antibody-antigen complex and optimize the antibody sequence for increased affinity for its target.
-Antibody single-state design is also referred to as affinity maturation, sequence optimization, or simply design throughout the protocol - these terms can be used interchangeably.
-However, it should be noted that this is a separate protocol than de novo antibody design, which is described in a separate tutorial.
-The difference between these protocols is that this protocol optimizes an existing antibody-antigen complex, whereas de novo antibody design creates a new antibody from scratch for a target antigen.
+Antibody single-state design is also referred to as affinity maturation, sequence optimization, or simply design - these terms can be used interchangeably.
+However, it should be noted that this is a separate protocol than de novo design, which is described in a separate tutorial.
+The difference is that this protocol optimizes an existing antibody-antigen complex, whereas de novo design creates a new antibody from scratch for a target antigen.
 If successful, this protocol will result in an optimized antibody sequence with increased affinity for its target antigen.